shyamsingh13/Decision-Tree/README.md

 # For Practice --

-Also will practice on various datasets but for that to get Idea about the dataset and model you need to refer to csv data and python file.
+Also had practice on various datasets but for that to get Idea about the dataset and model you need to refer to csv data and python file.